 Marietta Barrett, the organizer of Cookies4Chris, had met Chris in college at Duquesne University in 1968.
-They became friends, and when Marietta Barrett’s brother, Frank, was drafted, both she and Chris sent care packages, filled with letters, things from home, and, sometimes, cookies.
+They became friends, and when Marietta brother Frank was drafted, both she and Chris sent care packages filled with letters, items from home, and, sometimes, cookies.

 “Her cookies were better,” Marietta jokes.

 When Frank returned home, he and Chris started dating.
 Eventually, they were married.
 They had four children, including Michael Sapienza, CEO of the Colorectal Cancer Alliance.

 Chis became known as a lover of cookies and baking.
 She reinvented herself professionally several times.
 She was a musician, a music teacher, a small catering business owner, and then a home decorator.

 “She was known for her kindness, her upbeat personality, and her creativity,” Marietta says.

 Chris spent most of her adult life in the Washington, DC, area, but kept alive friendships with many people in the Pittsburgh area and her husband’s family.